KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ### 14.2 The Pulse Model — The Rhythmic Logic of Becoming

 Every universe in the multiverse
-Follows a rhythm—
+follows a rhythm—
-Not imposed from above,
+not imposed from above,
-But arising from within.
+but arising from within.

 Zenetism names this rhythm
-**The Cosmic Pulse**.
+**the Cosmic Pulse**.

 It unfolds in four primary phases:

 * **Outfolding** — movement into multiplicity
-  A surge from Aion,
+  a surge from Aion,
   cascading through Theon,
   into Forms, then embodiment.

 * **Encounter** — spiritual tension
-  Where centropy and entropy
+  where centropy and entropy
-  Collide within corporeal realms.
+  collide within corporeal realms.

 * **Infolding** — integration or collapse
-  A drawing back—either by coherence
+  a drawing back—either by coherence
-  Or through disintegration.
+  or through disintegration.

 * **Stillness** — cessation before reemergence
   Aionic rest, not death—
-  But the pause between pulses.
+  but the pause before recurrence.

 This cycle is more than time.
 It is structure, rhythm, and logic
-Expressed through motion.
+expressed through motion.

 Each pulse is a breath of reality.
 Each beat, a patterned unfolding
-From soul, to cosmos, to silence.
+from soul to cosmos to silence.

 ⚙️🎶🌐🔘